 4. You most likely won’t be able to do it in a few years

 Once you’re out of college, you’ll get a job (hopefully!) and most likely you won’t be able to just take off a whole summer to work at a camp.
 Once you’re married, you definitely won’t be able to.
 That’s not a bad thing!
 It’s just a different stage of life.
 So take advantage of the stage you are in now, get out there and use your summers for the Lord!

 5. God will provide if He wants you there

 I know that a lot of college students are strapped for money.
 I was too.
 My parents couldn’t afford to put me through school (I certainly didn’t expect them too!) so I saved all through high-school and worked as much as I could at college.
 Honestly though, I can’t say that I put myself through school because it was God.
 I don’t know how I got through four years of college, spending three summers in ministry, only had to stay out one semester to work and graduated with very minimal debt.
 I think God multiplied my money or something haha. 😉 But seriously, if God wants you somewhere, He’s going to provide.
 And if you have to sit out of college for a semester to work, guess what, I did it and it’s really not the end of the world!

 Yes, it was a hard summer in many ways, but it was also a blast!!
 I had some of the best campers and we made so many great memories.
 Getting up super early to go tubing in the very cold creek (I think we were crazy), painting our faces to support our team, screaming when we won the week, hiking down to the most beautiful waterfall (and pushing my campers all the way back up the mountain haha), having great talks in the coffee shop, sharing my heart with my girls… these are memories that I will hold onto forever.

-That is why I think that every college student NEEDS to at least consider spending one of their summers counseling.
+That is why I think that every college student should spend a summer counseling at a Christian camp.
 Trust me!
 You won’t regret it.